woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 **Initializing the Unscented Kalman Filter**

 The initial values for the state variables will affect the Kalman filter's performance.
-Both the:
+Both:
-  * state vector x and
+  * the state vector x and
   * the state covariance matrix P need to be initialized for the unscented Kalman filter to work properly.

 The state vector x contains x=[px,py,v,ψ,ψ˙].
 You won't know where the bicycle is until you receive the first sensor measurement.
 Once the first sensor measurement arrives, px and py could be initialized.
 For the other variables in the state vector x, you can try different initialization values to see what works best.
-One strategie to initialize the state covariance matrix P is to start with the identity matrix.
+One strategy to initialize the state covariance matrix P is to start with the identity matrix.

 **Process Noise**